 I’ve been using this fabric for a tablecloth in my posts for over a year, but the center is pretty covered in stains.
 Rather than send it into retirement I decided to salvage the pieces around the edges to line my serving trays with!
 The pattern looks perfect and instantly updates the plain wooden trays!
 See my before, during, and after process!

-2 wooden serving trays (I found mine for $16.99 a piece at Jo-Ann’s Fabric & Crafts)
+2 wooden serving trays (I found mine for $16.99 a piece at Jo-Ann’s Fabric and Crafts)

 Acrylic paint or spray paint in your color of choice (I went with a semi-gloss black spray paint)